 For the learner, failure to complete compulsory training may result in a reprimand or even dismissal.
 Even for non-compliance subjects, it's important that you, and the learner, understand how the learner is worse off for not-knowing this subject.
 For example, if the learner knows that, by taking the training on the new ordering system they will be able to raise an order in half the time, they will see the benefit to them and will most likely want to take the training.

 With compliance training, for instance, it's often thought of as a box-ticking exercise to satisfy the regulators, with little or no benefit for the learner - but it doesn't have to be like that.
-Well-designed eLearning programmes can help with learner motivation.
+Well-designed eLearning programmes, like our Comply suite, can help with learner motivation.
 And the benefits of asking these 10 questions is that you'll gather better learning requirements to match the needs of the learner.
 With Health and Safety training for instance, the learner needs to be reminded that this knowledge could help them avoid serious injury to themselves or others.

 5. What do staff need to KNOW after they've taken the course?